 -While the following are tips to boost metabolism -especially if you find yourself hitting a rut or plateau- they’re also great tips for general health and wellbeing.
 So instead of looking at this as a “weight loss” post, think of it as general tips to kickstart new healthy habits! 🙂

--If you think it may be one worth skipping, listen to your intuition.
+–If you think this post may be one worth skipping, listen to your intuition.
 What we read can affect our bodies and minds, so it’s up to us to use the best judgment <3 Sending healing wishes and love.

 Back in the day, I effed up my metabolism.
 It was during the transition from weight loss to maintenance mode, and I was still eating diet foods, not fueling myself properly, and working out too much.
 My body was eating away at precious muscle, and I had no idea how much food I should be consuming.
 This is also when a large portion of my diet consisted of low-calorie and low nutrient ”food-like substances” instead of real foods.
 Live and learn.
 By adding calories back in each day, and decreasing my workout load, I was able to restore my metabolism.
 I can work out less, eat more, feel energized, and increased my lean muscle mass.